VisualFP/docs/SA/design_concept/content/poc/architecture.typ

 == Translation Component <translation-layer>
 The translation component has been built between the UI and the inference engine.
-As can be seen in @component-diagram, it is responisble for translating between the data models used by the UI and the type inference engine:
+As can be seen in @component-diagram, it is responsible for translating between the data models used by the UI and the type inference engine:
 1. From the untyped model of the UI to the input model of the inference engine
 2. From the inferred model of the inference engine to the typed UI model